LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 with nested ``RAJA::expt::loop`` method calls to perform various nested loop execution patterns.
 All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in an array.
-The kernels perform the same operations as the examples in :ref:`kernelexecpols-label`.
+The kernels perform the same operations as the examples in :ref:`tut-kernelexecpols-label`.
 By comparing the two sets of examples, you will gain an understanding of the differences between the ``RAJA::kernel`` and the ``RAJA::expt::launch`` interfaces.